zhutao100/qwen-code/docs/users/features/sub-agents.md

 ## Security Considerations

-- **Tool Restrictions**: Sub Agents only have access to their configured tools
+- **Tool Restrictions**: Subagents only have access to their configured tools
 - **Sandboxing**: All tool execution follows the same security model as direct tool use
-- **Audit Trail**: All Sub Agents actions are logged and visible in real-time
+- **Audit Trail**: All Subagents actions are logged and visible in real-time
 - **Access Control**: Project and user-level separation provides appropriate boundaries
 - **Sensitive Information**: Avoid including secrets or credentials in agent configurations
 - **Production Environments**: Consider separate agents for production vs development environments